isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

    LFC.

--  ``max-row-errors``: when the server loads a lease file, it is processed row by row, each row contaning a single lease.
+-  ``max-row-errors``: when the server loads a lease file, it is processed row by row, each row containing a single lease.
 If a row is flawed and cannot be processed correctly the server will log it, discard the row, and go on to the next row.
 This parameter can be used to set a limit on the number of such discards that may occur after which the server will